Reading Time Calculator: Words Per Minute Guide

 return minutes;

-- Be consistent: Use the same WPM across your site
+- Be consistent: Same WPM calculation across your entire site

 Display Formats